mjsouthcott/12-employee-tracker/README.md

 ## Description

-This is a command line application that allows users to interact with an employee database and view, add, update and delete employees, roles and departments.
+This is a command line application that acts as a Content Management System for an employee database.
+It allows users to view, add, update and delete employees, roles and departments.
 This application uses SQL, Javascript, Node.js and various npm packages.

 ## User Story